humportal/humportal/content/guidance/localisation.md

 <localisation></localisation>

-Select a signatory to see the share of funding that is going to organisations registered in “Developing” countries, according to the [UNM49 definition](https://unstats.un.org/unsd/methodology/m49/overview/).
+Select a signatory to see how many organisations they are working with which are registered in “Developing” countries, according to the [UNM49 definition](https://unstats.un.org/unsd/methodology/m49/overview/).

 <localisation-organisations></localisation-organisations>